Merge request 8 (b57bb8bb6a00bee9b9dc8e52e5c738b4c64ae063 -> b3dada4eb2fd1dfa992f14cadf60f1b5cca3a03a)

 To "see" all the merge requests as branches,

-add, in the config file (.git/config), under the remote you want, a line like this:
+add, in the config file (.git/config), under the remote you want,

 fetch = +refs/mr/*:refs/remotes/your_remote_name_for_example_origin/mr/*